Master Agreement (E204CW)

 4.2 Permitted Uses

 a.
-Unless otherwise authorized in writing, Customer may only use Data with the Products with which Esri has provided the Data.
+Unless otherwise authorized in writing, Customer may only use Data with the Products for which Esri has provided the Data.

 c.
 Customer may take ArcGIS Online basemaps offline through Esri Content Packages and subsequently deliver (transfer) them to any device for use with licensed ArcGIS Runtime applications and ArcGIS Desktop.
 Customer may not otherwise cache or download such Data.